Can cryptocurrencies work as actual currencies?

 No, says UBS Global Wealth Management:

-Cryptocurrencies may never be able to work as actual currencies, according to UBS Global Wealth Management.
+Cryptocurrencies may never be able to work as actual currencies.

 A “proper currency,” as Donovan termed it, can be a stable store of value, providing certainty that it will be able to buy the same basket of goods tomorrow as it buys today.
 That confidence is derived from central banks’ ability to reduce supply when demand is falling.
 There is no such mechanism for switching off supply on most cryptocurrencies, and therefore their value can slide — leading to a collapse in spending power.